Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 What Is Gastroesophageal Reflux Disease?

 I've never been diagnosed with GERD, but I've experienced episodes of acid reflux and heartburn for a number of years.
 In my case, the condition is linked to a dietary factor.
 If I avoid wheat, I don't suffer from reflux.
 If I'm silly and eat food containing wheat—which I do at times—I have to suffer the consequences or eat the chewable calcium carbonate tablets that are sold as antacids.
-Repeatedly taken medicines for a situation that I could avoid is not a good idea.
+Repeatedly taking medicines for a situation that I could avoid is not a good idea.
 For me, and perhaps for some other acid reflux sufferers, the best solution for the problem is a dietary one.
+A doctor should be consulted if the condition is severe or if major changes are needed in the diet.

 Once gastroesophageal reflux disease appears, it's often a lifelong condition.
-There are medications that can relieve the symptoms, but a change in diet can also be very helpful in treating the disorder.
+Medications that can relieve the symptoms exist, but a change in diet can also be very helpful in treating the disorder.
 Even if medications can't be avoided, dietary changes may reduce the amount of medication that's required and greatly improve symptoms.

-A small amount of reflux from the stomach is normal and doesn't cause any symptoms.
-When people say that they have "acid reflux", they generally mean that the effects are noticeable.
+A small amount of reflux from the stomach is normal and may not cause symptoms.
+When people say that they have "acid reflux," they generally mean that the effects are noticeable.
+The information in this article is intended for general interest.
+If you have questions or concerns about your condition or the health of someone that you care for, you should visit a doctor.

 The terms acid reflux, heartburn, and GERD are related to each other but don't mean exactly the same thing.